 To complete the starter they were also asked to write down how the burger was made?

 I also asked the pupils to imagine that they were an exam moderator and that they had to give each burger a grade from an A to D. The point of this exercise was to help the pupils to self access their own products not only on how it looks but also to think about the skills and cooking methods used to prepare that dish.

 The least favourite burger was number 3.
 This is a picture my friend Dan sent to me when I said I needed some pictures of burgers for a food lesson.
 He was very proud of his masterpiece and I did find myself becoming a little defensive of his burger.
-Some pupils called it ‘sloppy’, ‘unbalanced’ and one in particular wondered how you could eat it without the” beans falling out”.
+Some pupils called it ‘sloppy’, ‘unbalanced’ and one, in particular, wondering how you could eat it without the ”beans falling out”.
 Admittedly, she had a point.
 They were surprised when I listed the skills involved in making this burger from

-bread bun alone included kneading,shaping, proving, glazing and baking and required an understanding of the technical term egg and sausage was fried, the bacon grilled and the beans heated in the microwave.
+bread bun alone included kneading, shaping, proving, glazing and baking and required an understanding of the technical term fermentation.
+The egg and sausage were fried, the bacon grilled and the beans heated in the microwave.
 I also explained how Dan had used British products and that his homemade burger would cost a fraction of a similar burger in a restaurant.
-The pupils graded it at a C or a D but they admitted to basing their grades on the final appearance of the reality, the product would have received a higher mark and even higher if a little care was taken with the presentation.
+The pupils graded it at a C or a D but they admitted to basing their grades on the final appearance of the burger. reality, the product would have received a higher mark and even higher if a little care was taken with the presentation.

 So the point of the starter was to encourage pupils to think in advance of how they would plate up their dishes to make them more appealing but also to help them understand that marks are awarded for the process, skills and cooking methods used.
 So even if the final product doesn’t look like a product from a French patisserie shop, you can still obtain marks for your hard work.